chunky87/CS151-SpotFinder/README.md

 - User registration and login functionality.
 - Spring Security for user authentication and authorization.

-### User Profiles
-- Creation and editing of user profiles including name, profile picture, and bio.

 ### Spot Management
 - Users can add new spots with details like name, category, location, and description.

 ### Mapping Integration
 - Incorporation of a mapping API (e.g., Google Maps).

-### Spot Interactions
-- Users can like, comment, and save spots to their favorites.

 ### News Feed
 - Display spots from followed users.
 - Recommendation system for spot suggestions.

-### User-Following System
-- Users can follow and be followed to see others' posts in their news feed.

 ### Notifications
 - Alerts for new comments, likes, or followers.

-### Search Functionality
-- Search spots by category or location.

 ### Mobile App
 - Consideration for Android or iOS app development.